MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 A basic migration infrastructure includes a source computer, a migration computer, the network, Azure Storage and SharePoint Online (SPO).

 - **Source computer**.
 The *source computer* is where the content resides.
 Increase the speed of moving content out of the source location by spreading your source data across several computers or client VMs.
 - **Migration computer**.
 The *migration computer* is the computer that is running SPMT or 3rd party migration tool.
-Launch migration jobs from more than one computer to maximize speed.
+Launch migration tasks from more than one computer to maximize speed.
 - **Network**.
-Spread your migration jobs over different networks or set the timing of your jobs to maximize low network usage to improve performance of your migration job.
+Spread your migration tasks over different networks or set the timing of your tasks to maximize low network usage to improve performance of your migration task.

 ### II.
 Scan the source